liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/13-trial-plugin-installation.markdown

 **Q:** Do DXP trial customers get the DXP source code?

 **A:** No, they can only install the plugin.
-The DXP source code becomes available once they are official @product@ Enterprise subscribers.
+The DXP source code becomes available once they are official @sharepoint@ Enterprise subscribers.

 **Q:** Can this process of installing DXP plugins be used from Liferay Portal CE (Community Edition)?

-**A:** No, the Marketplace must detect that you are running @product@.
+**A:** No, the Marketplace must detect that you are running @sharepoint@.